icicleio/socket/README.md

 DatagramInterface::receive(int $length, float $timeout): Generator
 ```

-Returns a promise that is fulfilled with an array when a data is received on the UDP socket (datagram).
+A coroutine that is fulfilled with an array when a data is received on the UDP socket (datagram).
 The array is a 0-indexed array containing the IP address, port, and data received, in that order.

 Resolution | Type | Description
 :-: | :-- | :--